kimhandole/dino-forest/README.md

 ```

 ### Validation and Error Handling
-Name input to save high score has validation on empty value and error.
+Name input to save high score has validation on empty value or error.
 ```
 saveScore(name, score) {
     this.db.collection("scores").doc().set({